-This product is a human SKOV3 cell line in which the genomic STAT3 gene has been endogenously tagged with a Green Fluorescent Protein (GFP) gene using CompoZr® zinc finger nuclease (ZFN) technology.
-The cell line shows redistribution of STAT3 from the cytoplasm to the nucleus upon activation with a ligand such as IL-6, making it useful for high content screening of compounds that modulate STAT3 activity.
+This product is a human A549 cell line in which the genomic STAT3 gene has been endogenously tagged with a Red Fluorescent Protein (RFP) gene using CompoZr® zinc finger nuclease (ZFN) technology.
+The cell line shows redistribution of STAT3 to the nucleus upon activation with a ligand such as IL-6, making it useful for high content screening of compounds that modulate STAT3 activity.

 CompoZr® technology is a fast and reliable way to manipulate the genome in a targeted fashion.
 ZFNs are synthetic proteins engineered to bind DNA at a sequence-specific location and create a double strand break (www.compozrzfn.com).
 The cell's natural machinery repairs the break in one of two ways: nonhomologous end joining or homologous recombination.
 The homologous recombination pathway was used to insert a transgene into a desired target location behind the start codon of the STAT3 locus.
-A donor construct containing a fluorescent reporter gene (GFP) flanked by sequences homologous to the regions on either side of the genomic target site was nucleofected into the SKOV3 cells along with ZFNs designed to cut near the target site (see Figures 1a and 1b).
-Integration resulted in endogenous expression of the fluorescent fusion protein GFP-STAT3.
-Knockin cells were sorted to single cells by flow cytometry and expanded into clonal populations.
-Testing of these clones was used to select a single GFP-STAT3 clone as a stable cell line (see Figures 2a and 2b).
-Junction PCR showed that at least one allele is tagged (see Figure 3a) and Southern analysis confirmed that there were no off-target insertions of the GFP (see Figure 3b).
+A donor construct containing a fluorescent reporter gene (RFP) flanked by sequences homologous to the cut site was nucleofected into the A549 cells along with ZFNs designed to cut near the genomic target site (see Figures 1a and 1b).
+Integration resulted in endogenous expression of fluorescent fusion protein RFP-STAT3.
+Knock-in cells were sorted to single cells by flow cytometry and then grown up into clonal populations.
+Testing of these clones was used to select a single RFP-STAT3 clone as a stable cell line (see Figures 2a and 2b).
+Junction PCR showed at least one allele is tagged (see Figure 3a) and Southern analysis showed there were no off-target insertions of the RFP (see Figure 3b).

-Signal transducer and activator of transcription 3 (STAT3) belongs to the STAT protein family (STAT1-7) which are signaling intermediates that mediate the action of many cytokines and growth factors.
-STAT3 is an oncogene that is constitutively active in many different cancers including prostate, breast, lung, head and neck, colon, liver, and pancreas as well as multiple myeloma and large granular lymphocytic leukemia.
-2

-Numerous studies have reproducibly demonstrated inhibiting STAT3 results in decreased tumor growth and improved animal survival by inducing tumor cell apoptosis, inhibiting angiogenesis, and enhancing antitumor immune-mediated cytotoxicity.
-It has also been shown recently that a STAT3-mediated mechanism drives self-renewal and tumorigenesis of CD24+ hepatic tumor-initiating cells.
-Thus, STAT3 is recognized as a promising drug discovery target for many cancers.
+Signal transducer and activator of transcription 3 (STAT3) belongs to the STAT protein family (STAT1-7), which are signaling intermediates that mediate the action of many cytokines and growth factors.
+1 STAT3 is an oncogene that is constitutively active in many different cancers including prostate, breast, lung, head and neck, colon, liver, and pancreas as well as in multiple myeloma and large granular lymphocytic leukemia.2 Numerous studies have repeatedly demonstrated that inhibiting STAT3 results in decreased tumor growth and improved animal survival by inducing tumor cell apoptosis, inhibiting angiogenesis and enhancing antitumor immunemediated cytotoxicity.
+It has also been demonstrated recently that a STAT3-mediated mechanism drives self-renewal and tumorigenesis of CD24+ hepatic tumor-initiating cells.3 Thus, STAT3 has been identified as a promising drug discovery target for many cancers.

 To date, a few non-peptidic small-molecules have been reported to inhibit STAT3 by direct binding to its SH2 domain.
-Most groups used virtual screening to identify candidate compounds with an increased likelihood of binding to the STAT3 SH2 domain.
-The result of these studies was the identification of a specific STAT3 inhibitor called Stattic (STAT three inhibitory compound, Catalog No. S7947).
-Stattic selectively inhibits activation, dimerization, and nuclear translocation of STAT3, and induces apoptosis in STAT3-dependent cancer cell lines.
+Most studies used virtual screening to identify candidate compounds with an increased likelihood of binding to the STAT3 SH2 domain.
+The result of these studies was the identification of a specific STAT3 inhibitor called Stattic (STAT three inhibitory compound).
+Stattic selectively inhibits activation, dimerization, and nuclear translocation of STAT3 and induces apoptosis in STAT3-dependent cancer cell lines.4

-Screening for potential STAT3 inhibitors is based on their ability to compete with a high-affinity phosphopeptide targeted to the SH2 domain of STAT3.
-This in vitro assay yields many false leads because it doesn't take into account that many small molecules are not permeable to cell membranes in cell-based assays or in animal models.
-Therefore, a secondary screen for visualizing the inhibition of IL-6 driven STAT3 nuclear localization is utilized to identify the best compounds.
+The screening of potential inhibitors for STAT3 is based on their ability to compete with a high-affinity phosphopeptide targeted to the SH2 domain of STAT3.
+This in vitro screening yields many false leads because it doesn't take into account that many small molecules are not permeable to cell membranes in cell-based assays or in animal models.
+Therefore, a secondary screen for visualizing the inhibition of IL-6-driven STAT3 nuclear localization is utilized to identify the best compounds.
 Using immunofluorescence to detect native protein localization is expensive and fixation can cause reproducibility concerns in these assays.
-Alternatively, overexpressing a fluorescently-tagged STAT3 creates aberrant physiological conditions and may create artifactual results.
+Alternatively, overexpressing a fluorescently tagged STAT3 creates aberrant physiological conditions and may create artifactual results.